EvidentSecurity/esp-sdk-java/docs/SubOrganizationsApi.md

 SubOrganizationsApi apiInstance = new SubOrganizationsApi();
+String name = "name_example"; // String | Name of the sub organization
-Integer organizationId = 56; // Integer | The ID of the organization this sub organization should belong to String name = "name_example"; // String | Name of the sub organization String include = "include_example"; // String | Related objects that can be included in the response:  external_accounts, organization, teams See Including Objects for more information. try {
+Integer organizationId = 56; // Integer | The ID of the organization this sub organization should belong to String include = "include_example"; // String | Related objects that can be included in the response:  external_accounts, organization, teams See Including Objects for more information. try {
-    SubOrganization result = apiInstance.create(organizationId, name, include);
+    SubOrganization result = apiInstance.create(name, organizationId, include);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling SubOrganizationsApi#create");